tritemio/jupyter_notebook_beginner_guide/docs/index.rst

    install
    execute

-Clicking on the *Next* button will send you to the first item in the tables of content (*What is Jupyter Notebook*).
+The *Next* button will bring you to the first item in the tables of content (*What is Jupyter Notebook*).